Quick answer

 Is Ayutthaya worth a day trip from Bangkok for food?

 Absolutely.
 Ayutthaya is just 80km north of Bangkok — about 1.5 hours by train or 1 hour by minivan.
 Many travelers combine temple sightseeing with a food crawl: boat noodles for lunch, roti sai mai as a snack, and grilled river prawns for a late lunch.
-The food alone is worth the trip.
+The food alone is worth the trip, and the Michelin Guide has recognized several Ayutthaya stalls.

 Where are the best boat noodles in Ayutthaya?

-Pa Lek Boat Noodles is the most famous spot, with over 3,000 Google reviews.
-The bowls are intentionally small (a tradition from when they were served on rocking boats), so most people order 5–10.
-Nai Liak is another excellent choice for beef noodles with Michelin recognition.
+Pa Lek Boat Noodles is the most famous spot, with over 3,000 Google reviews and Michelin Bib Gourmand recognition.
+This third-generation family-run shop has been serving boat noodles for over 50 years.
+The bowls are intentionally small (a tradition from when they were served on rocking boats), so most people order 5–10 bowls.

 What is roti sai mai and where can I try it?

 Roti sai mai is Ayutthaya's signature dessert — thin, fresh roti crepes wrapped around colorful strands of spun sugar that look like cotton candy.
-It originated from the city's Muslim community.
-The best vendor is Roti Sai Mai Abeedeen-Pranom Sangaroon, open daily from 5:30 AM on Pratuchai Road.
+It originated from the city's Muslim community and you can't find anything quite like it elsewhere in Thailand.
+The best vendors are Roti Sai Mai Abeedeen-Pranom Sangaroon (Bib Gourmand) and Roti Sai Mai Mae Pom (Bib Gourmand), both near Pratuchai Road.

 When is the best time to eat street food in Ayutthaya?

-Morning markets like Hua Ro and Chao Phrom open as early as 3–4 AM.
+Morning markets like Hua Ro and Chao Phrom open as early as 3–4 AM and wind down by late afternoon.
 Boat noodle shops typically open 8 AM–5 PM.
-The Ayutthaya Night Market fires up around 5 PM.
+The Bang Lan Night Market fires up around 4 PM near Wat Mahathat.
 For grilled river prawn restaurants, aim for lunch (10 AM–5 PM).
 Avoid Mondays — Chao Phrom Market and some restaurants are closed.

-Are there Michelin-recognized street food spots in Ayutthaya?
+Are there any Michelin-recognized street food spots in Ayutthaya?